 (consists of letters "СПМД".The reverse of the coin

 depicts one of the main attractions of Crimea - the Palace "swallow's nest" on the top of a cliff.
 In the background shape of the Crimean Peninsula, on top of which the date of reunification with Russia - "18.03.2014".
 Around the circumference there are inscriptions: at the top "РОССИЙСКАЯ ФЕДЕРАЦИЯ" below - "РЕСПУБЛИКА КРЫМ"

 Artist S. V. Sutyagin, the sculptor: F. S. Andronov.
 The coin was issued on 9 October 2014.

-After the Soviet collapse, Crimea became part of Ukraine, despite the predominance of Russian-speaking population.
-Came to power in Ukraine in early 2014, the opposition began to conduct large-scale reforms, one of which was the almost complete eradication of the Russian language, which caused mass protests in the Crimea.
-Representatives of local authorities with the support of Russia on March 16 held a referendum in which almost 97 percent (in Sevastopol 95%) voted for secession of the Peninsula from Ukraine and its joining Russia.
+Crimea first became part of Russia in 1783 at the end of the war with Turkey.
+After the formation of the USSR the Peninsula became part of the RSFSR, but in 1954 was transferred to Ukrainian SSR (many consider this transfer illegal).
+In 1991 Crimea automatically became part of independent Ukraine at the signing of the Belovezhskaya agreements.
+March 16, 2014 representatives of local authorities in the Crimea with the support of Russia held a referendum in which almost 97 percent (in Sevastopol 95%) voted for secession of the Peninsula from Ukraine and its joining Russia.
+Public opinion was affected, mainly, the attempt to eradicate the Russian language, conducted by the new Ukrainian government.
 March 18 at a ceremony in Moscow was signed the document about the official entry of the Republic of Crimea and city of Sevastopol a part of Russia and assign them the status of independent subjects.
-The government of many countries has not supported these changes, as the referendum in General, and still considers the Crimea and Sevastopol a part of Ukraine.
+The government of many countries has not supported these changes, as the referendum in General, and considers the Crimea and Sevastopol a part of Ukraine.